-The authorities had done their job to the letter – this was our lifeblood.
-Millions and millions of us were led to believe we were generically inept, second class at best, born to oblige.
+The authorities had done their job to the letter.
+This was our lifeblood.
+Millions and millions of us, were led to believe we were genetically inept, second class at best, born to oblige.

 With the echoes of an unprecedented war in clear ear shot, and the light of the British Empire setting on the next generation to come, serving your country, or collecting a pocket-watch bonus at the end of days, from a company you’d stood by through thick and thin, was the undisputed purpose of life.

 The furniture may have changed, our lifestyle too, but as minions growing up under the throw of imperialism, we were tied to the same set of principles that enticed our forefathers to beat the track to the front line.

 Providence, if you stumbled upon an enlightened teacher, or your mum and dad were wise enough to pull you to heart, otherwise there seemed to be nothing else left to do, but salute the union, or run.